 Walk through Mansudae Fountain Park and see the iconic mosaic pictures the leaders.

-Visit Mansudae Grand Monument to show our respects to the President Kim Il Sung and the Leader Kim Jong Il.
+Visit Mansudae Grand Monument – the two large bronze statues of President Kim Il Sung and Leader Kim Jong Il overlooking the city.
 (Optional extra – you can present flowers if you wish: small bunches are 2 euro, larger ones 4.)